agenosov/ansible_notes/fixing_warnings/README.md

-## Demo of fixing Ansible warnings related to using deprecated utility modules and command line options
+## The note about fixing Ansible warnings related to using deprecated utility modules and command line options

 First I present an old approach to include tasks and playbooks via using the *include* utility module and how to do it better by using **more explicit** approach.